 Choose a New Build Energy Efficient Property

 New regulations which have been introduced by the government and stricter industry standards, mean that new build properties must adhere to certain environmental standards.
-To appeal to more eco-conscious tenants, property investment specialists like RW Invest are incorporating more eco-friendly features into new properties.
+To appeal to more eco-conscious tenants, some property investment specialists are incorporating more eco-friendly features into new properties.
 Energy saving lightbulbs, increased insulation and environmentally friendly materials all make these new build properties better for the environment.

 Fix any Maintenance Issues